RunOnFlux/deploy-with-git/README.md

 ## Secrets & Environment Variables

 Environment variables are injected at runtime and never stored in your repository.
-For production workloads requiring the highest level of security, **Enterprise Mode** encrypts your entire app specification — including all environment variables and secrets — and runs exclusively on verified [ArcaneOS](https://runonflux.com) nodes.
+For production workloads requiring the highest level of security, **Enterprise Mode** encrypts your entire app specification (including all environment variables and secrets) and runs exclusively on verified [ArcaneOS](https://runonflux.com) nodes.
 Your secrets are never exposed in plaintext anywhere in the deployment pipeline.

 ---